 ‘The fox knows many things, but the hedgehog knows one big thing.’
 Archilochus

-Daniel Grioli – I am a senior investment professional currently working with a multi-billion dollar pension fund in Australia.
+Daniel Grioli – I am a senior investment professional based in Melbourne Australia.

 My blog is based on the investment knowledge and experience that I’ve gained through years of reading, study and on-the-job experience.